TurboPack/SynEdit/readme.md

 ## Installation

-TurboPack SynEdit is available via the [GetIt Package Manager](http://docwiki.embarcadero.com/RADStudio/en/Installing_a_Package_Using_GetIt_Package_Manager) where you can quickly and easily install and uninstall it.

-To manually install TurboPack SynEdit into your IDE, take the following
+To install  SynEdit into your IDE, take the following
 steps:

 1. Unzip the release files into a directory (e.g., d:\SynEdit).